Find Affordable College Courses

 Glassboro, NJ

-Rowan University ranked #9 on this year’s Best Social Sciences Schools in New Jersey list.
-Located in the suburb of Glassboro, Rowan is a public college with a fairly large student population.
+With a ranking of #9, Rowan University did quite well on this year’s best schools for social sciences students.
+Located in the large suburb of Glassboro, Rowan is a public school with a fairly large student population.

 Social Sciences majors at Rowan take out an average of $26,094 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $190.